Beers15/reading-notes/Readings_Nodejs.md

 3. How does pair programming work?

   One driver and one navigator work together to produce code.
 The driver is the manning the keyboard who manages the IDE or text editior.
-The navigaor guides the driver and provides constant feedback and advice.
+The navigator guides the driver and provides constant feedback and advice.

 ## Things I want to know more about
 ---------------
-*

 ###### Works Cited
 <sup>1</sup> Hibbard, James _What is Node and When shouldI Use It_, Sitepoint Feb 16 2020, https://www.sitepoint.com/an-introduction-to-node-js/